drhsqlite/fossil-mirror/www/mirrorlimitations.md

 ## (2) Cherrypick Merges

-The Git client supports cherrypick mergs but does not remember them.
+The Git client supports cherrypick merges but does not remember them.
 In other words, Git does not record a history of cherrypick merges in its blockchain.